SARANRAJ04UCHIHA/DO-TO-LIST-APPLICATION/README.md

-Here are the projects which i have done in my virtual internship with #codealpha.
+Here are the projects which i have done in my virtual internship with #CODEALPHA.
 Thank you CodeAlpha for giving me this opportunity.
 Following were the tasks assigned:

 Task:- do-to list application